-Pull requests are the essential part of our workflow and this section describes how to create and review them.
+Pull requests are the essential part of our workflow.
+This section describes how to create and review them.

-- A pull request can not be merged until CI build passes
+- A pull request cannot be merged until the CI build passes

-- Master and development branch should be set as protected, which means no one can force push to them and they can't be deleted.
-If you are not sure how to set them as protected or you don't have access, ask one of the team leads to do it for you.
+- The master and development branch should be set as protected, which means no one can force push to them, and they can't be deleted.
+If you are not sure how to set them as protected, or you don't have access, ask one of the team leads to do it for you.

 Creating a pull request

 - A good pull request includes only one feature or a bugfix.
-Fixing multiple issues or adding several features in a pull request is not a good practice and it should be avoided whenever possible.
+Fixing multiple issues or adding several features in a pull request is not good practice, and it should be avoided whenever possible.

-- If possible, provide the URL of the task which describes the feature or what the issue is.
+- If possible, provide the URL of the task which describes the feature or the issue.